AL-THE-BOT-FATHER/pump_fun_py/README.md

 - Ensure your token has not completed bonding (`coin_data.complete == False`), or trades will fail.
 - Check your wallet balance before running commands (output will show `Wallet balance`).
-- If transactions fail, verify your RPC endpoint, increase `UNIT_BUDGET`/`UNIT_PRICE` in `config.py`, or check the transaction signature on Solana Explorer (e.g., solscan.io).
+- If transactions fail, verify your RPC endpoint, increase `UNIT_BUDGET`/`UNIT_PRICE` in `.env.example`, or check the transaction signature on Solana Explorer (e.g., solscan.io).

-**If you can - please support my work and donate to: 3pPK76GL5ChVFBHND54UfBMtg36Bsh1mzbQPTbcK89PD**

 # Contact